Chapter 10: Adrenoceptor Blockers

 (E) Sleep disturbances (from α-blocking drugs)

 Four new synthetic drugs (designated W, X, Y, and Z) are to be studied for their cardiovascular effects.
 They are given to 4 anesthetized animals while the heart rate is recorded.
 The first animal has received no pretreatment (control); the second has received an effective dose of hexamethonium; the third has received an effective dose of atropine; and the fourth has received an effective dose of phenoxybenzamine.
-The net changes induced by W, X, Y, and Z in the animals.
+The net changes induced by W, X, Y, and Z in the animals are described in the following questions.

 Drug W increased heart rate in the control animal, the atropine-pretreated animal, and the phenoxybenzamine-pretreated animal.
 However, drug W had no effect on heart rate in the hexamethonium-pretreated animal.
 Drug W is probably a drug similar to